Jadranka Jovanović

-Jadranka Jovanović OKZ (Јадранка Јовановић; /sr/; born 8 January 1958) is a Serbian operatic prima donna, mezzo-soprano who has an active career natively and internationally.
+Jadranka Jovanović OKZ OLP (Јадранка Јовановић; /sr/; born 8 January 1958) is a Serbian operatic prima donna, mezzo-soprano who has an active career natively and internationally.
 Associated with the National Theatre in Belgrade, she has also been a member of the National Assembly of Serbia since 2016.

 Life and musical career

 Jovanović was born in Belgrade.
 In her native town she graduated B.A. in theory of music and solo singing and M.A. in solo singing.

 She debuted as Rosina in Rossini's Il barbiere di Siviglia at the National Theater in Belgrade, where she interpreted all main mezzo-soprano roles.

 Her international career started at Teatro alla Scala in Milan where she appeared in Carmen (Mercedes) and Andrea Chénier (Bersi), conducted by Claudio Abbado and Riccardo Chailly.
 At La Scala she also appeared in the leading role in the world premiere staging of Orfeo by Luigi Rossi.

 She mostly performed in Italian theatres, opera houses and festivals: